iliketurtles83/video-game-recommender-v1/README.md

 A Flask app for deployment.
 I would not recommend actually deploying this online as it is buggy and insecure.

 #### Known bugs
-- If you enter 'Hitman™', the collaborative recommend function will crash.
+- If you enter 'HITMAN™', the collaborative recommend function will crash.
 WIP

 So long, and thanks for all the fish!